awsdocs/amazon-inspector-user-guide/doc_source/inspector_installing-uninstalling-agents.md

 1. Open a command prompt window \(with administrative permissions\), navigate to the location where you saved the downloaded `AWSAgentInstall.exe`, and run the \.exe file to install the agent\.
 **Note**
 As updates for the agent become available, they are automatically downloaded from Amazon S3 and applied\.
-For more information, see [Amazon Inspector Agent Updates](inspector_agents.md#agent-updates)\.
+For more information, see [Amazon Inspector agent updates](inspector_agents.md#agent-updates)\.
 If you want to skip this auto\-update process, run the following command when you install the agent:
 AWSAgentInstall\.exe AUTOUPDATE=No